mauroprosperi/LinuxServerConfiguration/README.md

     - Log in
     - Create an instance
     - Choose an instance image: Ubuntu
-    - Choose your instance plan (any tier works)
-    - Give your instance a hostname
-    - Wait for startup, then follow the instructions provide to SSH into your server.
+    - Follow the instructions provide to SSH into your server.

 ### Security